From Cast Iron to Vertical Radiators: Upgrade Your Home Heating

 Tips for Maintaining Your Radiators

-1. Dust the radiator surfaces with a soft cloth or vacuum with a brush attachment.
+- Dust the radiator surfaces with a soft cloth or vacuum using a brush attachment.

-2. Check for any visible signs of damage or leaks regularly.
+- Regularly check for any visible damage or leaks.

-4. Use a damp cloth for cleaning tougher grime, taking care not to damage the finish.
+- Use a damp cloth to clean tougher grime, avoiding damage to the finish.

-5. Repaint a cast iron radiator if necessary, using appropriate radiator paint.
+- Repaint cast iron radiators if needed, using suitable radiator paint.

 MyBuilder Tip: Visit our article for tips on how to bleed a radiator if you’re unsure.

 Radiator Upgrade?
-Discover Vetted Heating Engineers on MyBuilder Today
+Discover Verified Heating Engineers on MyBuilder Today

-Ready to transform your home’s heating system with the perfect radiator?
-Discover the range of options available and post your job on MyBuilder to connect with vetted heating engineers near you.
-Enjoy the peace of mind that comes with transparent quotes and quick, reliable contact.
+Ready to improve your home’s heating system with the right radiator?
+Explore your options and post your job on MyBuilder to connect with verified heating engineers near you.
+Benefit from transparent quotes and prompt contact.
 Don’t wait—make your home warmer and more efficient today!

 Get Radiator Installation Quotes Now